mynk-tmr/notes/Backend Dev/Beginner.md

 Servers can extend client's functionality by transferring executable code.
 ##### Uniform interface
 - Resources are identified in requests and are separate from their representations
-- Clients receive files that represent resources.
-Client is able to modify or delete them
+- Clients is sent resource that it can read, modify or delete
-- Each reponse has message that is self-explainatory
+- Each reponse has a message that is self-explainatory
 - After accessing a resource, client is told of other actions that are currently available (hyperlinks)

 ## Basic Backend

 Server runs an `app` that contains logic about how to respond to requests based on `routes` (`http-verb+uri`) and this is called `routing`.
 Each `route` can have one or many request `handler` functions.

-Databases provide an interface to save data in a persistent way to memory.
+Databases provide an interface (abstract model) to manage data at backend.

 A Web API is collection of *endpoints* and the *resources* these endpoints expose.
 It is defined by requests it handles and responses it gives